-The cherry-picking season can start as early as mid-October and can last till mid-February but the best time to go is late November to just after Christmas.
+The cherry-picking season in Sydney can start as early as mid-October and can last till mid-February but the best time for cherry-picking is late November to just after Christmas.

 1. Roth Family Orchard

-Pick your own juicy sweet cherries at this fun family farm or drop by to buy them freshly picked, packed and chilled.
-You'll find five cherry varieties here during cherry season, including the dark, firm and flavour-packed Black Star in early December, and the red to mahogany Simone from the second week of December.
-The cherry orchard for pick-your-own cherries most mornings in season late November and early December - when cherries are ripe.
+Pick your own juicy sweet cherries at this family cherry farm or drop by to buy them freshly picked, packed and chilled.
+You'll find five cherry varieties at Roth Family Orchard during cherry season, including the dark, firm and flavour-packed Black Star in early December, and the red to mahogany Simone from the second week of December.
+Visit the cherry farm for pick-your-own cherries most mornings in season in late November and early December when cherries are ripe.

 Address: 108 Eurunderee Lane, Mudgee

-Website: Visit Roth Family Orchard or find them on Facebook for season updates.
+Website: Visit Roth Family Orchard or find them on Facebook for cherry-picking updates.

 2. Stockman's Ridge Orchard